nadaadel50/cowsay-dragon-Task2/README.md

 ├── dragon.txt             # Generated output
 └── README.md              # Documentation

+🚀 Self-Hosted Runner Guide

+This project uses a GitHub Actions Self-Hosted Runner.

+▶️ Start the Runner
+# If installed as a service
+sudo systemctl start actions.runner.<org>-<repo>.<runner-name>.service

+# If running manually
+./run.sh

+⏹ Stop the Runner
+# If installed as a service
+sudo systemctl stop actions.runner.<org>-<repo>.<runner-name>.service

+# If running manually
+Ctrl + C

+📊 Check Runner Status
+# If installed as a service
+sudo systemctl status actions.runner.<org>-<repo>.<runner-name>.service

+Or in GitHub:

+Go to Repo → Settings → Actions → Runners

+You’ll see whether the runner is Idle (ready) or Offline (stopped).

+🔄 Re-run a Job

+Go to GitHub → Actions → Failed Workflow → Rerun Jobs.

+Or use CLI:

+gh run rerun <run-id>

+(Requires GitHub CLI
+)

 🐲 Example Output
 After running the workflow, you’ll see something like this in dragon.txt: